mialkin/docs/dotnet/libraries/benchmarkdotnet.md

 # BenchmarkDotNet

-[↑ BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) is an open-source .NET library that helps to transform methods into benchmarks, track their performance, and share reproducible measurement experiments.
+[↑ BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) is an open source .NET library that helps to transform methods into benchmarks, track their performance, and share reproducible measurement experiments.

 > Benchmarking is a process of running a test that measures the performance of a software